pastthepixels/InfiniteShooter/README.md

 4. Profit

 # Hardware/software requirements

-**Minimum hardware**: I tested this generally on an Intel Pentium processor.
-Unfortunately, since I don't know which, I can only garuntee that it works within this range.
-I'm guessing since there are many performance optimizations and that there is no heavy rendering going on that you can run this on any Pentium, but beware.
-**Tested hardware**: AMD Ryzen 5 3500U with mobile graphics (Lenovo ThinkPad E595).
-Watch out for some stuttering with this hardware.
+**Minimum (tested) hardware**: AMD Ryzen 5 3500U with mobile graphics (essentially my laptop, a ThinkPad E595).
-**Recommended hardware**: Nvidia GeForce GTX 1050 or higher (a.k.a anything above the tested hardware should work fine.
-Better GPU == better overall performance in most cases)
+**Recommended hardware**: Nvidia GeForce GTX 1050 or higher (essentially my computer) **Recommended (tested) OS**: Anything Linux (tested on Fedora/EndeavourOS)
-**Recommended OS**: GNU/Linux (specifically Arch or Fedora Linux.
-Alpine Linux (Busybox/Linux) has not been tested but if there's a Godot runner it should be fine.
-Watch for audio potentially randomly clipping out on Windows 10 or higher)
-**Tested OS**: Fedora 34

 # Trivia
 This game was my final project for my Computing Science 10 class!
 The first ever version (before 1.0) was made ~June of 2021 and since then the game's received a lot of improvements.
-But expect more changes to come!
-You can see my port of InfiniteShooter to the Godot engine in the `godotengine-port` branch.

 # Credits
 EXTERNAL ASSETS FROM FREESOUND.ORG: